ivosam1212/ivosam-writing-samples/docs/index.md

-# findNeedles Method
+# Sample 1: Method reference - findNeedles
-A reference document for a method that finds a set of words inside a text, and displays how many times it finds a match for each word.
+This is a reference document for the `findNeedles` method.
+This method finds a set of words inside a string, and displays how many times finds a match for each word.

 ## Syntax